 The Student Ambassador Program is a great way to meet new people and get involved in campus life.
 Also, being a Student Ambassador for CIP is a great way to network and make international connections around the world through the students you meet.

 How to Become a University Ambassador

 The CIP Student Ambassadors Program is always accepting applications!
 Students from all majors and departments are encouraged to apply.
-Once accepted into the program, new Student Ambassadors will be trained for the position at monthly workshops, where materials for upcoming events and activities will be presented as well.
+Once accepted into the program, new Student Ambassadors will complete an online training module.
+Students can apply online at the Center for International Programs website.

 Fill out the application and upload your résumé/letter of interest.